kaylendwyer/template-debug/pages/about/about.md

 ### Who is teaching the Institute?
 The Institute sessions will be led by more than 20 experienced academics and community partners, offering a breadth of complementary skill sets and areas of expertise that will provide participants rich opportunities for engagement.

-See the [Institute Faculty](../faculty) page for the full roster of instructors.
+See the [Institute Instructors](../instructors) page for the full roster.

 ### How is the Institute structured?
 The Institute will comprise two phases: (1) an intensive week of in-person workshops, conversations, and project sharing, held June 6-11, 2022 in Lawrence, Kansas, followed by (2) a year of online engagement.

-**In-person Program.** The in-person program will introduce foundational concepts and topics in public digital humanities, allow for in-depth interaction with Institute faculty, and help form trusted personal connections among the Institute cohort.
+**In-person Program.** The in-person program will introduce foundational concepts and topics in public digital humanities, allow for in-depth interaction with Institute instructors, and help form trusted personal connections among the Institute cohort.

-**Online Program.** After the completion of the in-person program, the Institute will continue virtually for one year, with a program that includes monthly webinar-style workshops, dedicated consulting hours with Institute faculty, discussion via the Institute email list, and a final virtual symposium in June 2023.
+**Online Program.** After the completion of the in-person program, the Institute will continue virtually for one year, with a program that includes monthly webinar-style workshops, dedicated consulting hours with Institute instructors, discussion via the Institute email list, and a final virtual symposium in June 2023.

 **Final Symposium.** At the end of the year, in June 2023, we will host a virtual symposium featuring final presentations from project teams, reporting on progress made during the year and sharing reflections.

-For full descriptions of the sessions, please see the [curriculum](/curriculum) page.
+For full descriptions of the sessions, please see the [sessions](/sessions) page.

 ### What topics will be covered?